Phala-Network/phat-dashboard/phat/contracts/action_offchain_rollup/README.md

-# EvmPriceFeed
+# ActionOffchainRollup

-Implements a simple price feed with EVM Offchain Rollup.
-It supports streaming a price feed and answering individual requests from the EVM side.
+Implements a Lens profile stats Oracle with EVM Offchain Rollup.
+It supports streaming the stats of a single Lens profile and answering individual requests from the EVM side.

 ## Run a full unit tests